On the road again: Travelers emerge in time for Thanksgiving

 The price at the pump was a bit of a shock to Tye Reedy, who flew into California from Tennessee and borrowed his friend’s truck for some sightseeing.
 Gas was running $5 a gallon at the Chevron in Alameda, and it cost $100 to fill up the truck.

 “We did not travel last year because of COVID restrictions and all,” Reedy said.
-“But you know, we’re confident enough … with the vaccine and where things are now with the virus that, you know, we felt comfortable traveling.”
+“We’re confident enough … with the vaccine and where things are now with the virus that, you know, we felt comfortable traveling.”

 AP staff writers Ted Shaffrey and Seth Wenig in Newark, New Jersey, Terry Chea in Alameda, Calif., Brian Skoloff in Phoenix and Thomas Peipert in Denver contributed to this report.